pallavi-jtrainer/repo_4_demo/README.md

-This is a demo folder
+This is a demo folder.
+Using it for git practice